-- 2.1 The State shall accord the protections in regulation 40 and this Schedule to the entire recording of the cockpit voice recorder and airborne image recorder, and any transcripts from such recordings.
-These protections shall apply from the time an accident or incident occurs and continue after the publication of the Final Report. - 2.2 The State shall accord the protections in regulation 40 and this schedule to the other records listed.
-These protections shall apply from the time they come into the custody or control of the Accident and Incident Investigation Unit and continue after the publication of the Final Report.

-2.3 Non-disclosure of audio or image recordings to the public a) prevention of disclosure through the adoption of national laws, regulations and policies; or b) adoption of authoritative safeguards such as protective orders, closed proceedings or in-camera review; or c) prevention of disclosure of recordings through technical means, such as encrypting or overwriting, before returning the cockpit voice recorders or airborne image recorders to the owners.
+- 2.1 The State shall accord protection referred to in regulation 42 and this Schedule to the entire recording of the cockpit voice recorder, airborne image recorder, and any transcripts from such recordings.
+These protection referred to in this paragraph shall apply from the time the accident or incident occurs and shall continue after the publication of the final report. - 2.2 The State shall accord the protection referred to in regulation 42 and this Schedule to the other records listed in the regulation.
+The protection shall apply from the time the records come into the custody or control of the accident investigations authority and shall continue until the publication of the final report. - 2.3 Non-disclosure of audio or image recordings to the public - 2.3.1 The State shall take action to achieve the non-disclosure of the audio content of cockpit voice recordings as well as the image and audio content of airborne image recordings to the public, as per regulation 42 including- - (a) the prevention of disclosure through the adoption of national laws, regulations and policies; or - (b) the adoption of authoritative safeguards such as protective orders, closed proceedings or in-camera review; or - (c) the prevention of disclosure of recordings through technical means, such as encrypting or overwriting, before returning the cockpit voice recorders or airborne image recorders to the owners. - 2.3.2 Ambient workplace recordings, such as cockpit voice recordings and airborne image recordings, required by the Regulations made under the Act may be perceived as constituting an invasion of the privacy of operational personnel if disclosed or used for purposes other than those for which the recordings were made.

-2.3.1 The State shall take action to achieve the non-disclosure of audio content of cockpit voice recordings as well as image and audio content of airborne image recordings to the public, as per regulation 40, such as:

-Note - Ambient workplace recordings, such as cockpit voice recordings and airborne image recordings, required by the applicable Civil Aviation Regulations may be perceived as constituting an invasion of the privacy of operational personnel if disclosed or used for purposes other than those for which the recordings were made.